Moderate Party: Moderate Party (1969–present)

+In 2024, new laws proposed by the Kristersson Cabinet to combat Sweden's criminality crisis took in effect including harder penalties against weapons offences, breach of the permit obligation for explosive goods, arms smuggling and smuggling of explosive goods.
+Other laws gave increased opportunities to the police to use covert means of coercion to prevent and investigate serious crime, tougher border controls and extended power to security guards.
+On 20 February 2024, the Kristersson cabinet sent the largest military support package to Ukraine.
+During Kristerssons Premiership, Sweden ended longstanding neutrality to become a NATO member on 7 March.

 Ideology and political positions

 The Moderate Party states that its ideology is a mix of liberalism and conservatism, and corresponds to what is called liberal conservatism.
-As is common in European centre-right and conservative parties, the term liberalism in Sweden refers to the traditional meaning of classical liberalism rather than progressivism or social liberalism in countries such as Canada or the United States.
+As is common in European centre-right and conservative parties, the term liberalism in Sweden refers to the traditional meaning of classical liberalism rather than progressivism or social liberalism in countries such as the United States and the United Kingdom.

 The party supports free markets and personal freedom and has historically been the essential force for privatisation, deregulation, lowering tax rates, and a reduction of the public-sector growth rate.
 Other issues emphasized by the party are such as actions against violent crime and sex crime, increasing and promoting the value of working, and quality in the educational system.
 The party supports same-sex marriage in Sweden and Sweden's membership in the European Union.
 The Moderate Party considers itself as a "green-right" party.

 The party campaigned for changing currency to the euro in the 2003 referendum.
 As of 2013, the party was still in favor of the euro, but it expressed that the issue of a membership of the Economic and Monetary Union of the European Union and the eurozone would not be relevant until the member states have met certain strict requirements set up by the party in regard to budget deficits.
+In the 2024 EU elections, the Moderate Party proposed making abortion constitutionally protected in Europe.